JuJuCollins18/JuJuCollins18/README.md

 Software Enthusiast
 -------------------

-I've been learning to code for about 3-4 years, and found automation to be the constant that always has my attention.
+I've been learning to code for about 4-5 years, and found a passion for automation using Python.

 *   🌍  I'm based in Orange, California
 *   ✉️  You can contact me at [collinsjulius@hotmail.com](mailto:collinsjulius@hotmail.com)